VRLabs/Dynamic-Bones-Stub/README.md

 ## Additional notes

-* You can not use any of the Final IK components in editor as they do not have any executable code.
+* You can not use any of the Dynamic Bone components in editor as they do not have any executable code.
 * For testing in editor we highly recommend you to [buy the full software from the Unity Asset Store](https://assetstore.unity.com/packages/tools/animation/dynamic-bone-16743).

 ## Contributors